-- 2. Screw the garden hose adapter onto a garden hose, which is connected to a fresh water supply, and then connect it to the garden hose connector. - 3.
+- 1. Fitting - 2.
+Garden hose adapter - 3.
+Garden hose connector - 2.
+Screw the garden hose adapter onto a garden hose, which is connected to a fresh water supply, and then connect it to the garden hose connector. - 3.
 With the engine off, turn on the water tap and let the water flush through the cooling passages for about 15 minutes.
 Turn off the water and disconnect the garden hose adapter from the garden hose connector. - 4.
 Reinstall the garden hose connector onto the fitting on the bottom cowling.
 Tighten the connector securely.
 NO-TICE: Do not leave the garden hose connector loose on the bottom cowling fitting or let the hose hang free during normal operation.
 Water will leak out of the connector instead of cooling the engine, which can cause serious overheating.
 Be sure the connector is tightened securely on the fitting after flushing the engine.
-[ECMOD541]

-- When flushing the engine with the boat in the water, tilting up the outboard motor until it is completely out of the water will achieve better results. - For cooling system flushing instructions, see page 63.
+- When flushing the engine with the boat in the water, tilting up the outboard motor until it is completely out of the water will achieve better results. - For cooling system flushing instructions, see page 66.